The year I turned 10 was 1972.

-In a speech I delivered to my 72 member team at Agra (we’d gathered to celebrate our 10th anniversary); I tried to describe my feelings.
-Reproduced below are some excerpts:
+In a speech I delivered to my 72 member team at Agra (we’d gathered to celebrate our 10th anniversary); I described my feelings.
+Reproduced below are excerpts:

 “Not many businesses get to their 10th year.
 Across the world.
 In fact, the business mortality rates are really bad.
 Only 1 in 100 businesses actually reach 10 years.
 Reaching 10 years is like a trophy for staying there, in thick and thin.
 A prize for sticking it out!

 “My business has given me a chance to manage my life and my career, at my pace.
 Nobody to report into, except myself.
 Wow!
 While this may sound fantastic, it’s actually very difficult.
 Having a boss is an extremely fortunate thing.
 A boss directs and coaches; a boss orders and counsels, and most of all, a boss protects.
-But as your own boss, you have no such luxuries.
+But as my own boss, I enjoy no such luxuries.
 In fact, it’s worse.
-As none in your team dares question you.
-They just nod their heads, especially when they are in disagreement!
+None in my team dare question me.
+Even when they disagree!